Budapestby VisitCity Guides

 Café Gerbeaud's grand 1858 interior showcases Budapest's traditional confectionery heritage

-Seasonal Markets and Street Food Culture
+Seasonal Markets and Street Food Scene

 Festive kürtőskalács stand decorated with Christmas garlands and red ornaments at Budapest market